 Twelve Camera Qualisys Motion Capture System

 Motion capture has a wide range of applications and can be conducted using a variety of animals.
 The process used to make CGI effects for blockbuster movies in Hollywood is also used in our lab to analyse animal locomotion.
-Twelve Qualisys motion capture cameras record the position of retro-reflective markers to within 1mm accuracy at up to 500 frames per second.
+Sixteen Qualisys motion capture cameras record the position of retro-reflective markers to within 1mm accuracy at up to 500 frames per second.
 This system is used both in isolation to assess gait patterns or lameness, and in conjunction with the Kistler force plates to record a thorough gait analysis and to calculate joint moments.

 AOS High speed cameras

 Our eight AOS high speed cameras are capable of recording video at 1000 frames per second,1280 x 1024 pixel resolution, and over a large distance using gigabit Ethernet connection.
 These cameras are particularly useful for recording detail during fast movements.
 They are used frequently in both the laboratory and the field to look at gait patterns, limb movement and strategies for locomoting over uneven terrain.

 We have eight Kistler forceplates embedded into a 40 metre runway with rolling shutter doors at each end of the lab space, offering the opportunity to increase this space further if necessary.
 With the doors open it is possible to record impact forces in horses galloping through the laboratory at full speed.

 The plates can also be rotated through 90 degrees to account for differences in stride length, or to increase the collection area up to 5.5m.

 Kistler forceplates record the voltage of a piezoelectric crystal when deformed under loading.
 They are especially useful for measuring large forces of short duration such as foot falls in running or jumping.